jwallom/forward_media/sunday.md

   drives (make sure the sound person stopped recording).
   - [ ] Attach the USBs to the streaming PC, and copy the audio recording from it to `LIVESTREAM` folder.
-  - [ ] Rename the file to YYYYMMDD_Raw_Audio.wav, where YYYYMMDD is Year,
-    Month, Day of service.
-Example: January 14, 2017 would be 20170114_Raw_Audio.wav.
 - [ ] When the post service video is over, stop streams
   - [ ] Stop Restream.io
   - [ ] Stop streaming in OBS